 There was a three-year transition to the Environmental Management of Firefighting Foam—Operational Policy between 2016 and 2019, which included the following actions:

 Industry education program

 In 2018, the Queensland Government launched an industry program to educate operators on the environmental risks associated with PFAS firefighting foams and support their transition under the policy.

-In 2017, an industry seminar was held in Brisbane for end-users of firefighting foam, and their service providers and consultants.
+In February 2017, an industry seminar was held in Brisbane for end-users of firefighting foam, and their service providers and consultants.